aosabook/500lines/web-server/chapter.md

 One header,
 called `Content-Length`,
 tells the server how many bytes to expect to read in the body of the request.
-There's no magic in any of this: an HTTP request is just text, and any program that wants to can create one or parse one.

 HTTP responses are formatted like HTTP requests: